oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/remote_state.md

 * Toolkit provides the option to store terraform state file(tfstate) into Object Storage bucket.
 * This can be achieved by setting ```use_remote_state=yes``` under Advanced Parameters in ```tenancyConfig.properties``` file while executing ```createTenancyConfig.py```.
 * Setting above parameter will -
-    - create a versioning enabled bucket in OCI tenancy (if you don't specify anything in ```remote_state_bucket_name``` parameter to use an existing bucket)
+    - create a versioning enabled bucket in OCI tenancy in the specified region(if you don't specify anything in ```remote_state_bucket_name``` parameter to use an existing bucket)
     - create a customer secret key for the user(specified in DevOps User Details or user ocid) and configure that as S3 credentials to accesss the bucket.
 There is a limit of max 2 customer secret keys for any user.
 So make sure that user does not already have 2 secret keys assigned before running createTenanceConfig.py.
-* Sample backend.tf file that gets generated -
+* backend.tf file that gets generated -

   ```
   terraform {
   backend "s3" {